open5e/open5e/content/srd/magic-items.md

 succeed on a DC 20 Dexterity saving throw or fall into the fissure and be destroyed, leaving no remains.
 The fissure then closes, leaving no trace of its existence.
-When you expend the last charge, the talisman dissolves into foul-­‐‑smelling slime and is destroyed.
+When you expend the last charge, the talisman dissolves into foul-­smelling slime and is destroyed.

 #### Tome of Clear Thought